survivejs/webpack-book/manuscript/understanding_loaders/01_loader_definitions.md

 Webpack supports a large variety of formats through *loaders*.
 In addition, it supports a couple of JavaScript module formats out of the box.
 Generally, the idea is the same.
 You always set up a loader, or loaders, and connect those with your directory structure.

-Consider the example below where we set webpack to process JavaScript through Babel, but do not add it to your configuration:
+Consider the example below where webpack is set to process JavaScript through Babel:

 **webpack.config.js**